-And so he increasingly harboured the desire to have his own sauna at home as well.
+And so he increasingly harbored the desire to have his own sauna at home as well.
 Since he particularly liked the traditional Finnish sauna culture with part of the sauna experience in free nature, he opted for a garden sauna.
-“When I gathered information about the subject and talked about friends of mine who were professional athletes, it quickly became clear to me who's number one in the world in this area,” the 2000 vice Olympic champion said to explain his own standards regarding design and quality.
+"When I gathered information about the subject and talked about friends of mine who were professional athletes, it quickly became clear to me who's number one in the world in this area," said the 2000 vice Olympic champion, explaining his own standards regarding design and quality.

 At the tender age of four, Tommy Haas took his first steps on a tennis court.
-At 13, he began his training in Nick Bollettieri's legendary tennis academy in Florida.
-A good decision: soon he was one of the best junior players in the world and consequently started his professional career in 1996.
-Since then, Haas has been active as a pro on the ATP tour and has occasionally been ranked 2nd in the world.
-His career was also repeated for long stretches due to injuries.
-Still Haas managed to fight his way back every time.
+At 13, he began his training at Nick Bollettieri's legendary tennis academy in Florida.
+A good decision: Soon he was one of the best junior players in the world and consequently started his professional career in 1996.
+Since then, Haas has been active as a pro on the ATP tour and in the past was ranked No. 2 in the world.
+His career was also put on pause for long stretches of time due to injuries but Haas managed to fight his way back every time.
 Despite these setbacks, the Hamburg native was able to collect 15 titles in a pro career spanning over 20 years, during which he defeated tennis legends like Jim Courier, Pete Sampras, Andy Roddick and Roger Federer in the finals.
 The prize money, adding up to over US$ 13 million, is also impressive.
 The most important successes include the silver medal at the Olympic Games in 2000 in Sydney.
-In 2017, the 39-year-old played his last season as a professional.
-In parallel, he has been working on the career after his career: This year, he is already working as tournament director for the championship in Indian Wells in the US.
+In 2017, the 39-year-old played his last season as a professional tennis player and looked to new career paths: This year, he is already working as tournament director for the championship in Indian Wells in the US.
 More about Tommy Haas can be found on his website at www.tommy-haas.net